 U.S. nuclear capabilities cannot prevent all conflict, and should not be expected to do so.
-But, 207 they contribute uniquely to the deterrence of both nuclear and non-nuclear aggression.
-They are 208 essential for these purposes and will be so for the foreseeable future.
-Non-nuclear forces also 209 play essential deterrence roles, but do not provide comparable deterrence effects--as is reflected 210 by past, periodic, and catastrophic failures of conventional deterrence to prevent Great Power 211 war before the advent of nuclear deterrence.
-In addition, conventional forces alone are 212 inadequate to assure many allies who rightly place enormous value on U.S. extended nuclear 213 214 deterrence for their security.
+But, they contribute uniquely to the deterrence of both nuclear and non-nuclear aggression.
+They are essential for these purposes and will be so for the foreseeable future.
+Non-nuclear forces also play essential deterrence roles, but do not provide comparable deterrence effects--as is reflected by past, periodic, and catastrophic failures of conventional deterrence to prevent Great Power war before the advent of nuclear deterrence.
+In addition, conventional forces alone are inadequate to assure many allies who rightly place enormous value on U.S. extended nuclear deterrence for their security, which correspondingly is also key to non-proliferation.